vapoursynth/vapoursynth/doc/api/vapoursynth4.h.rst

       Don't unload plugin libraries when the core is destroyed.
 Due to a small amount of memory leaking every load and unload (windows feature, not my fault) of a library this may help in applications with extreme amount of script reloading.

+   * ccfEnableFrameRefDebug

+      Logs information when frames are allocated and freed and by which filter (if any).
+The messages are information level.
+      Useful to help debug frame reference leaks.

 .. _VSPluginConfigFlags: